victordomingos/Count-files/README.md

 Count all files in a given directory without recursing through subdirectories, including hidden files, and only displaying the total number of files (no table):

 `countfiles.py -nr -nt -a ~/Documents`
-`countfiles.py --no-recursion -no-table --all ~/Documents`
+`countfiles.py --no-recursion --no-table --all ~/Documents`

 Search recursively for any files that have a `.css` extension, in a given directory: